paulghaddad/baby_site/src/pages/activities/index.md

 This is such a fun age to read with baby!

-My son loved to turn the pages of the board books we read together.
+Hayden loved to turn the pages of the board books we read together.
 I’d say “can you please help me turn the page?”
 He’d extend his arm and push the page over.
 He loved being involved in the process.

 He also loved lift-the-flap books, like Dear Zoo.